Siyer2/linktree-test/README.md

 ## Assumptions I made (note: please let me know if these assumptions are incorrect and I can amend my code)
 - All links (including the show list link and music player link) also require a title under 144 characters
-- Each music player link MUST have a supported platform
+- Each song link MUST have a supported platform
-- Each show MUST have a showStatus (e.g. sold out, on sale or not yet on sale)
+- Each show link MUST have a showStatus (e.g. sold out, on sale or not yet on sale)
 - Wasn't sure what the query params for a classic link meant.
 Did that mean the client could set a query param in the generated link?
 - I didn't store the created links (in a file or a DB) as the spec said not to use a database (but you can see what my schema would've looked like if you go to src/utilities/interfaces.ts and see the Link interface)
 - As there is no storage, there is no function to get the data by userId or dateCreated